 - Display routing table

 Show the routing table of your current network.
-It lists every route to destination and matrix available on your system.
+It lists every route to the destination and matrix available on your system.
 Similar to the

 route print command.